 At one time, there was speculation that the Hydra could be pretty good as a big beater in a deck fueled by Whisperwood Elemental and Mastery of the Unseen.
 Being able to manifest it and flip it for only 2 green mana for a 5/5 seemed like awesome value.
 It seemed like a good candidate to find a place in the Hardened Scales decks that were a thing in Standard for awhile.
 Neither scenario emerged, though.
-By February 2016, Hooded Hydra became a $1 card, an all time low price, around which it has stayed since.
+By February 2016, Hooded Hydra became a $1 card, an all time low price, around which it stayed for some time, before creeping slowly towards $2.

-So what makes this a good buy at $1 or less?
+What makes Hooded Hydra a good buy at $2 or less?
 We’ve seen how good getting X tokens for X +1/+1 counters can be.
 Hangarback Walker is a perfect example.
 While obviously not as splashable as Hangarback Walker, it doesn’t take much of a mana investment for this to be good.
 Plus, if it enters as a Morph creature, it gets an additional 5 +1/+1 counters when it’s flipped face-up.
 The Hydra will always at least replace itself.

 The good news for Hooded Hydra is that it’s very Commander playable.
 Since he creates Snake tokens for each +1/+1 counter he has when he dies, he’s become a staple in Kaseto, Orochi Archmage EDH decks.
 Being a Snake tribal deck, more Snakes are always welcome.
 Rosheen Meanderer, a Red/Green Commander who loves Hydras in their X casting cost, loves this Hydra too.
 The Giant’s ability gives 4 colorless mana to pay for any X casting costs.
 That makes Hooded Hydra at the very least a 4/4.
 Other commanders that can use Hooded Hydra on a regular basis include Seshiro the Anointed (Snake Tribal), Ulasht, the Hate Seed (Hydra Tribal), and Vorel the Hull Clade (+1/+1 counter mayhem.)

 With even foils around $3, Hooded Hydra is a pretty good pickup just based on how playable it is in Commander.
-While it could be quite a long time before it ever sees a jump in price, it’s a safe buy if you plan to play him in Commander.
+While it could be quite a long time before Hooded Hydra ever sees a jump in price, it’s a safe buy if you plan to play him in Commander.